DanielMartensson/MataveControl/README.md

-# Matavecontrol V11.0
+# MataveControl V11.0
-Matavecontrol is a basic toolbox for control engineering.
+MataveControl is a basic toolbox for control engineering.
 The toolbox can be used for both GNU Octave and MATLAB®.
 Easy to use and easy to install.
-The main focus on matavecontrol is to offer a control toolbox which can be used in both GNU Octave and MATLAB®.
-Matavecontrol has the same function names as MATLAB®'s Control System Toolbox, but the time discrete functions are included in the time continuous functions.
+The main focus of MataveControl is to offer a control toolbox which can be used in both GNU Octave and MATLAB®.
+MataveControl has the same function names as MATLAB®'s Control System Toolbox, but the time discrete functions are included in the time continuous functions.
 Also the library is a very basic library so other developers can fast dive into the code.

 # TODO